 What does Olajuwon’s surname mean?
 According to NBA.com, Olajuwon means “always being on top.”
 In every Yoruba name that starts with Ola- that I’ve come across, though, Ola- means “wealth.”
 So I don’t know about that NBA definition.
 (I also don’t know what -juwon might mean.)

-Update, 9/5/2021: I think Jamie’s theory about the name Akeem getting a boost in 1989 from the 1988 movie Coming to America — in which comedian Eddie Murphy plays lead character Prince Akeem Joffer of the (fictional) African nation Zamunda — makes perfect sense!
+Update, Sept.
+2021: I think Jamie’s theory about the name Akeem also being influenced in 1989 by the 1988 movie Coming to America — in which comedian Eddie Murphy plays lead character Prince Akeem Joffer of the (fictional) African nation Zamunda — makes perfect sense!
 Off to add it to the timeline

 Sources: